-- (a) Part I Examination - (i) 50% or more of the marks for each component of the Examination; and - (ii) 45% or more of the marks for each subcomponent of the Examination. - b) Part II Examination - (i) 50% or more of the marks for each component of the Examination; - (ii) a borderline mark (45.0 49.9%) in not more than one subcomponent under the same component. - (iii) 45% or more of the marks for each subcomponent of the Examination - (iv) The theory examination (Component A) will be held 1 month before the clinical and viva examination (Component B & C).
-Only candidates who pass the Component A will be allowed to sit for Component B & C.

-- (v) A candidate who fails the Component B and / or C will not have to resit the Component A. Both components B and C have to be repeated. - (c) Final Examination
+- (a) Part I Examination - (i) 50% or more of the marks for each component of the Examination. - b) Part II Examination - (i) 50% or more of the marks for each component of the Examination; - (ii) The theory examination (Component A) will be held 1 month before the clinical and viva examination (Component B & C).
+Only candidates who pass the Component A will be allowed to sit for Component B & C. - (iii) A candidate who fails the Component B and / or C will not have to resit the Component A. Both components B and C have to be repeated. - (c) Final Examination